Kabatabrian5/smart-trades-maintenance/PROJECT_HANDOFF.md

 TypeScript
 { balance: 1, subscribe: 1 }
-Current limitation: OAuth currently returns one access token and does not yet discover and authorize all real and demo accounts independently.
-Completing this requires:

-Getting all authorized accounts.

-Storing each account token separately.

-Creating independent connections or switching authorization safely.

-Requesting each account's balance.

-Updating Real and Demo cards independently.
+Current limitation: Transitioning to independent real/demo account discovery via server-side endpoints to populate multi-account balances correctly.

 Live Market Problem
-The app previously used symbols such as:
+The app previously used symbols such as R_100 or 1HZ100V, which returned InvalidSymbol.
+Requesting active symbols via public app ID 1089 ({ active_symbols: 'brief', product_type: 'basic' }) returned an empty list (active_symbols: []).

-Plaintext
-R_100
-1HZ100V
-Deriv returned:

-Plaintext
-InvalidSymbol
-The app tried the public WebSocket app ID:

-Plaintext
-1089
-It requests:

-TypeScript
-{ active_symbols: 'brief', product_type: 'basic' }
-Deriv returned an empty list:

-Plaintext
-active_symbols: []
-The app no longer simulates ticks.
-It now reports market errors instead of pretending the feed is live.
+The app no longer simulates ticks, correctly reporting market connection errors instead of pretending feeds are live.
+This ties into the broader transition away from legacy transport streams.

-Next investigation:

-Confirm the current Deriv WebSocket app ID.

-Confirm the correct active-symbol request format.

-Check whether product_type should be omitted or changed.

-Verify current symbol names from Deriv.

-Check whether the account or region affects available symbols.

-Consider using the newer Deriv API instead of the legacy WebSocket endpoint.

 Cashier and deripay
-Cashier currently has UI only.

-deripay has not been integrated.
+Cashier currently has UI only. deripay has not been integrated.

 A production payment system requires a secure backend with: